Additional College Policies and Resources

 Location: The Office of Student Conduct is located in the Campus Center, Room 150.

 Students can appeal the decision of any conduct hearing.
 Appeal procedures and the basis for when appeals will be considered are listed below.

 Section 1: Basis upon which an Appeal May Be Considered

-An appeal may be made for one or more of the following purposes:
+Dissatisfaction with the outcome of a hearing is not grounds for appeal.
+An appeal may be made only for one or more of the following purposes:

 1. To determine whether the original hearing was conducted in conformity with the prescribed procedures of this Code.
 Minor deviations from designated procedures will not form the basis for sustaining an appeal unless it is determined that such deviation resulted in significant prejudice.
 For any substantial deviations from designated procedures, the appeals officer may, at his or her discretion, remand the matter for reconsideration.